La Brea Tar Pits, Los Angeles

-The Page Museum at the La Brea Tarpits offers a variety of educational expreriences as well as a visual example how the tarpits--which actually are asphalt pits--trapped birds animals and insects from the Ice Age, more than 10,000 to 40,000 years ago.
-Mammoths, Saber tooth tigers, even dinosaurs have been found in the excavations that began in 1908 and are continuing today.
+The Page Museum at La Brea offers a variety of educational expreriences as well as a visual example how the ta rpits--which actually are asphalt pits--trapped birds animals and insects from the Ice Age, more than 10,000 to 40,000 years ago.
+Mammoths, Saber tooth tigers, ancient animals big and small have been found in the excavations that began in 1908 and are continuing today.
 As you can see in photo four, Los Angeles was the home to hundreds of oil derricks and when they were banned from the city, the pools of tar started bubbling up out of the ground.

 5801 Wilshire Boulevard

 Page Museum at the La Brea Tar Pits